microsoft/jacdac-stm32x0/README.md

 When adding services or drivers, you can put them in `addons/` folder of your modules repo, or submit them as PRs in `jacdac-c`.

+## Release process

+Use `make bump` to create a new release.
+This will ask you for a version number (providing a default that just updates the patch number), update `CHANGES.md`, create a git tag, and push it to the origin.

+If the `jacdac-acme-corp-modules` repo is public on github, the github action will create a new binary file and place it under `dist/fw-VERSION.uf2`, so there's nothing else to do.

+If you want to build by hand, run `make drop` after `make bump` and copy `built/fw-VERSION.uf2` to `dist/fw-VERSION.uf2` in your release repo.
+You should probably also copy over `CHANGES.md`, so your users have some idea of what it being updated.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a